 UK students may also be eligible for a full or partial loan to cover their living expenses at university.
 These loans are means-tested and are paid into your bank account at the beginning of each term.
 Find out more on the Student Finance website.

 Cambridge Bursary Scheme

-If you are a UK or EU student from a household with an annual income of less than £42,620, then you are likely to be eligible for a Cambridge Bursary of up to £3,500 in the first year.
+If you are a UK student starting from 2021 onwards and from a household with an annual income of less than £42,620, then you are likely to be eligible for a Cambridge Bursary of up to £3,500 in the first year.
 These are not loans and do not have to be repaid.
 Cambridge Bursaries are automatically awarded to eligible students who have applied to Student Finance, with no additional application needed.
 They are awarded in addition to any tuition fee or maintenance loans you receive from the government.

 Magdalene College Bursaries

 Cambridge Trust Scholarships

-A major source of funding for students from overseas are the Commonwealth and International Cambridge Trusts, which provide competitive part-cost awards to students who pay the University composition fee at the overseas rate (UK and EU students should apply to the Cambridge Bursary Scheme, above).
+A major source of funding for students from overseas are the Commonwealth and International Cambridge Trusts, which provide competitive part-cost awards to students who pay the University composition fee at the overseas rate (UK students should apply to the Cambridge Bursary Scheme, above).
 Find more information on the Cambridge Trust website.